Sant Martí de Maçana

 Sant Martí de Maçana, or simply Maçana, is a small village situated in the municipality of Rubió, in the comarca of the Anoia, Catalonia.
 It is bordered to the north by Aguilar de Segarra and Els Prats de Rei, to the east by Castellfollit del Boix, to the south by Òdena and Rubió, and to the west by Els Prats de Rei and Rubió.
-Maçana is located on the north of the Serra de Rubió mountain rage, in the valley of the Maçana river, tributary of the Llobregat river.
+Maçana is located on the north of the Serra de Rubió mountain range, in the valley of the Maçana river, tributary of the Llobregat river.
 The village was formed by the different farms that are found around the hermitage of Sant Martí.
 It has a population of 39 inhabitants, as of 2014.

-Name and History
+Name and history

 The main theory about the origin of the name "Maçana" is that it comes from the Latin Mathiana, which means "apple".
 This name first appeared documented in 990.
 Also used until 1980 was the form Massana, and during the Francoist Spain the name used was San Martín de Masana.

 During the 10th century there was a castle, possibly under the mandate of Saint Iscle.